 As masks have become a part of our daily lives, I've decided to come up with some of my own styles to bring you a comfortable and functional piece for everyday wear, while also creating a way to donate to charities in need.
 Because so many people are in need right now, I've decided to rotate which charities I donate to each week.
 These have all been researched after being suggested by my customers.
 My main goal here is to help as many people that I can, through the means in which I can.
 I will be happily publishing a proof of donation each Sunday night both here and on social media.

-This week we will be donating $10 from each sale to The Okra Project
+For the week of 7/12 we will be donating $10 from each sale to the The Black Sex Worker Collective

 For the week of 5/11/20 we were able to donate $150 to the Los Angeles Regional Food Bank